cmu-sei/juneberry/docs/tutorial.md

    for when large datasets (e.g. imagenet) are used in the experiment.

 Once an experiment config is created, it can be executed with the [jb_run_experiment](../bin/jb_run_experiment) command.
 As with other scripts, the workspace root and data root need to be properly configured.
-The experiment runner switches to each model directory before training or testing the model, allowing for the train or test scripts to locate juneberry.ini files in those directories.

-TODO TODO TODO - How is run_experiment handling this?

 ## Doit backend
 Behind the scenes, `jb_run_experiment` uses the [Doit]("https://pydoit.org/) task runner. `jb_run_experiment`